 Recommendation: to best enjoy the benefits of cleaner air, find a purifier with a high efficiency filter, good air flow and reasonable noise level.

 HEPA Air Filter Advantages

 A HEPA filter does not generate ozone.
-In late 2010, the state of California required all air purifiers to be at a safe ozone level and this has dramatically increased the percentage of air purifiers sold with the HEPA technology.
+In late 2010, the state of California Air Resources Board required all air purifiers to be at a safe ozone level and this has dramatically increased the percentage of air purifiers sold with the HEPA technology.

 HEPA Air Filter Disadvantages

 If you are looking for a solid solution to improve your indoor air quality then a HEPA filter air purifier is the best choice.
 The better HEPA air cleaners cost more than $200.
-The purpose of an air purifier is to clean the air and no other technology comes close with respect to the results of a HEPA filter and you will not be introducing unwanted secondary pollution as is common with ozone generators, electronic, electrostatic and ionic purifiers.
+The purpose of an air purifier is to clean the air and no other technology comes close with respect to the results of a HEPA filter.
+With a HEPA filter you will not be introducing unwanted secondary pollution as is common with ozone generators, electronic, electrostatic and ionic purifiers.

 Most popular HEPA air purifiers:

 Updated for 2016.
 See how the HEPA air purifiers compare to the listing of top rated air purifiers.